 The travel industry is in the midst of a strong recovery following the impacts of the COVID-19 pandemic, according to the San Diego Hotel Forecast Update recently released by the San Diego Tourism Authority.
 The San Diego Tourism Authority is a non-profit corporation with a mission to drive visitor demand to economically benefit San Diego.
 In fact, this is good news for the city of San Diego.
 Much, if not most of the recovery, would not be possible without the efforts of the San Diego Tourism Authority and other organizations that focus on boosting tourism in the region.

 The San Diego Hotel Forecast report is prepared by Tourism Economics, Inc. Tourism Economics is an Oxford Economics company with the aim of combining an understanding of the dynamics of tourism with a rigorous economy to design market strategies, destination recovery plans, tourism forecasting models, tourism policy analysis and economic impact studies.
 Founded in 1981, Oxford Economics is a joint venture with the Oxford University business school and offers economic analysis, forecasting and consulting advice.
-SDTA programs are crucial to gaining market share and showcasing San Diego as a world-class tourist spot.
+The San Diego Bayfair World Series of Powerboat Racing, a family festival tradition for more than 40 years, reaches the finish line.

 All the money goes to the local government coffers, and that reduces the amount of taxes San Diegoans have to pay.
-San Diego's tourism engine is accelerating, but local officials say the region continues to operate because of the pandemic.
+Julie Coker, from the San Diego Tourism Authority, said the region is doing better than other tourist destinations in California and the rest of the country, partly due to high vaccination rates against COVID-19.
 The mayor said San Diego was a welcoming city and he hoped to greet crowds of visitors in the coming weeks.
+The Port of San Diego serves the people of California as a purpose-built district, balancing multiple uses in 34 miles along the five-city San Diego Bay.
 Gloria praised the return of Pride Week and Comic-Con as famous events that encourage people to come to San Diego and spend money.

 Leave Message